-Each a "Fund," together, the "Funds"
+Each a "Fund," together, the "Funds" or the "FundX Funds"

 PROSPECTUS

 These securities have not been approved or disapproved by the Securities and Exchange Commission nor has the Commission passed upon the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.